 The second category of CDN performance issues to consider falls under performance degradation.
-These issues are subtler than the previous category of outages, which are characterised by error messages received by clients.
-In the event of performance degradation, content is received by clients more slowly and can result in the slowing of video start-up times, rebuffering or lower than average bit rates.
+These issues are subtler than the previous category of outages, which are characterised by error messages received by client devices.
+In the event of performance degradation, content is received by clients more slowly and can result in the slowing of video start-up times, in rebuffering incidents or in lower than average bitrates.
 The end-user is still able to receive content, but the quality of experience is lower than normal.
 The concern for content owners is the negative perception that a degraded user experience can generate.
 It has been demonstrated that user abandonment rises sharply with impacts to end-user experience, and as the range of choices in the over-the-top (OTT) video market becomes broader, users are not always prepared to tolerate low-quality video.